General Usage

 How do I share data in my /scratch or leased storage with a colleague?

 To share data from your /scratch directly with any other user, use Globus sharing.
-If your colleague also has an account on Rivanna, he or she does not need to set up a personal endpoint but can simply log into the uva#main-DTN endpoint and navigate to his or her /scratch directory to transfer the files.
+If your colleague also has an account on UVA HPC, he or she does not need to set up a personal endpoint but can simply log into the uva#main-DTN endpoint and navigate to his or her /scratch directory to transfer the files.

 If you wish to share data in leased space with a member of your group, be sure that permissions are set so that the group member can access your subdirectory.
 The college can then simply use the data directly, or copy it elsewhere.
 If you wish to share data from your leased storage to a colleague who is not a member of the group, use Globus sharing in the same manner as sharing /scratch.